 3) Building rapport: Creating, developing, and maintaining a trusting atmosphere for honest communication and sharing of information.

 4) Controlling the sales process: Actively taking charge of every step of the sales process by clearly defining and agreeing upon all the steps and possible outcomes with the prospect.
-It helps in guiding the prospect towards a decision.
+It helps in guiding the prospect toward a decision.

 5) Critical thinking: The mental process of skillfully conceptualizing, applying, analyzing, synthesizing, and evaluating information to uncover any connection between the prospect’s challenges and the sales professional’s solution.

-6) Dealing with failure: The ability to recover from setbacks and losses while gaining resiliency and ability to deal with adversity
+6) Dealing with failure: The ability to recover from setbacks and losses while gaining resiliency and the ability to deal with adversity

-7) Determined competitiveness: Having a strong desire to be better, more successful than others, and to never lose.
+7) Determined competitiveness: Having a strong desire to be better, more successful than others, and never lose.
 Consistently and persistently striving to improve the level of one’s performance to win at any cost.